philippinespire/CarpenterLabPythonWorkshop/README.md

 Carpenter Lab Python Git Repository.
 It has all the course content, instructions, links, the book and super-fun-try-on-your-own exercises.
 Create a directory named clpw/ in your home directory and download this material there.

 Software Carpentry. https://software-carpentry.org/lessons/ This website provides free lessons about many aspects of computing for scientists.
 The lessons can be performed as self-guided tutorials.
-We will cover some modules from the 'Programming with Python' and 'Plotting and Programming with Python' lessons
+We will cover some modules from the 'Programming with Python' and 'Plotting and Programming with Python' lessons.

 These optional sessions will be delivered to participants on request for: